Terms and Conditions

 Manchester M60 6ES

 You can return most items for any reason, with some exceptions (see "Product Exceptions").
-Unless you have told us you wish to cancel your order (see "Cancelling orders"), you must return the item to us within 14 days of receiving it.
+Items must be returned to us in a new, unused condition and in the original packaging.
+Unless you have told us you wish to cancel your order (see "Cancelling orders"), you must return the item to us within 28 days of receiving it.
 Please allow enough time for postal or courier services to reach us.
-We may accept a returned item received outside the 14-day return period but we reserve the right to charge a £3 late-return fee to cover the cost of processing it.

 You can cancel an order up to and including the 14th day after its delivery day for any reason, with some exceptions (see "Product exceptions").
 You'll need to tell us clearly if you wish to cancel your order - you can use our cancellation form if you wish.
 Please send back the items no later than 14 days after telling us you wish to cancel.
 Please take care of the items.
 We reserve the right to reduce the refund amount if the value of the items is reduced by your actions.